andrewcooke/CRC.jl/README.md

 * New algorithms can be easilly added.

-* CRCs can be calculated for sequences of integers of any common size (from 8bit bytes to 128bit long long words).
+* CRCs can be calculated for sequences of integers of any common size (from 8 bit bytes to 128 bit long long words).

-* Calculation can be direct or via tabules.
+* Calculation can be direct or via tables.

+* Table sizes (number of index bits) can be specified (default 8 bits).

 * Speed is currently about 3-4x *slower* than optimized C (eg when compared to the CRC32 zlib implementation).